gustavoaca1997/Caribay/README.md

 ```lua
 { tag = 's', 'a' }
 ```
-You could also use a literal symbol:
+The user could also use a lexical symbol:
 ```peg
 S <- 'a'
 ```